-Table 4 shows the new alignment categories for 2P KJC3 classify a greater number of knees as neutral (n=778) with a more equal varus (n=134) and valgus (n=146) split than the previous alignment categories which classified the majority of knees as valgus (n=613).
-The new categories provide slightly lower odds ratios with tighter 95% CIs for mainly varus knees for all three outcomes than the original categories.
-The QIC values which give an indication of model fit, suggest there is little difference for SRKOA outcome but for RKOA the new categories show a better fit with lower QIC values.
+Table 4 shows the new alignment categories for 2P KJC3 classified a greater number of knees as neutral (n=778) with a closer varus (n=134) and valgus (n=146) split than the previous alignment categories which classified the majority of knees as valgus (n=613).
+The new categories provided slightly lower odds ratios with tighter 95% CIs for mainly varus knees for all three outcomes than the original categories.
+The QIC values suggest there is little difference for SRKOA outcome but for RKOA the new categories show a better fit with lower QIC values.
 The reverse is true when it comes to knee pain with slightly lower QIC values seen for original categories compared to new categories.

 AA alignment and clinical outcomes

-Varus versus neutral alignment was associated with increased risk of SRKOA using the 2P method and this association remained significant when adjusted (table 4).
+Varus versus neutral alignment knees had significantly higher odds of SRKOA using the 2P method and this association remained significant when adjusted (table 4).
 A similar, but non-significant trend was seen for the 1P method.
-Valgus versus neutral alignment was not significantly associated with increased risk of SRKOA using either the 2P or 1P KJC3 method.
+Valgus compared with neutral alignment was not significantly associated with SRKOA using either the 2P or 1P KJC3 method.

-Varus versus neutral alignment was also associated with increased risk of RKOA for the 2P method, though to a lesser extent than SRKOA.
-Valgus versus neutral alignment was significantly associated with RKOA for the 2P method, which was the greatest 2P valgus association across all three outcomes.
+Varus versus neutral alignment was associated with an almost 2-fold increase in RKOA odds for the 2P method, but to a lesser extent than SRKOA.
+Valgus versus neutral alignment was significantly associated with RKOA for the 2P method, the greatest 2P valgus association across all three outcomes.

 For the 1P method, varus versus neutral alignment demonstrated greater association with RKOA than valgus versus neutral alignment but neither were significantly associated.

-In comparison, greater associations were present for valgus versus neutral knees compared to varus versus neutral knees for knee pain, although neither 2P or 1P associations were statistically significant.
+In comparison, greater associations were present for valgus versus neutral knees than varus versus neutral knees for knee pain, although neither 2P nor 1P associations were statistically significant.

 Sensitivity analyses

-The association between AA alignment and SRKOA did not change substantially in the unadjusted 1P or 2P KJC3 sensitivity analysis however full adjustment was not possible due to reduced power.
-In the adjusted sensitivity analysis for knee pain, the greater associations for valgus knees were maintained however results remained not statistically significant (supplementary table 1).
+The association between AA alignment and SRKOA did not change substantially in the unadjusted 1P or 2P KJC3 sensitivity analysis, although full adjustment was not possible due to reduced power.
+In the adjusted sensitivity analysis for knee pain, the greater, but statistically non-significant associations for valgus knees were maintained (supplementary table 1).

-The increased risk of RKOA for varus and valgus knees was explored further in supplementary table 2 which shows the significant associations with RKOA using the 2P method may partly be explained by the associations seen between medial JSN for varus knees and lateral JSN for valgus knees.
+The increase in the odds of RKOA for varus and valgus knees compared to neutral was explored further in supplementary table 2, which shows the significant associations with RKOA using the 2P method may partly be explained by the associations between medial JSN for varus knees and lateral JSN for valgus knees.

 DISCUSSION

 This study shows AA alignment is associated with SRKOA and RKOA but not knee pain alone, with the tibial plateau knee centre having the strongest association.
-Differences in AA alignment were detected when 1P versus 2P methods were compared indicating bespoke alignment categories for each method are necessary.
+Differences in AA alignment when 1P versus 2P methods were compared indicated the requirement for bespoke alignment categories for each method.
 This is one of the first studies to extensively compare 1P and 2P AA alignment methods and has identified the tibial plateau centre as the optimal location based on reproducibility and association with clinically important variables.
-This is consistent with McDaniel’s findings (19)(19) who compared AA alignment performance metrics using different KJCs against the gold standard MA alignment method.
-Although posterior-anterior view SLRs in fixed flexion with a positioning frame were used they recommended standardising AA measurements using either tibial spine base mid-point (KJC1) or tibial plateau centre (KJC3) and suggested comparing 1P and 2P methods in larger studies.
+This is consistent with McDaniel (19) who compared AA alignment metrics using different KJCs against the gold standard MA alignment method.
+Although posterior-anterior view SLRs in fixed flexion with a positioning frame were used he recommended standardising AA measurements using either tibial spine base mid-point (KJC1) or tibial plateau centre (KJC3) and suggested comparing 1P and 2P methods in larger studies.